Yes – absolutely. Our initial consultation with you is free, after which we will discuss the cost of further legal services.

 There are no up-front costs to have us file a personal injury claim for clients we work with.
 Our office accepts personal injury claims on a percentage basis, meaning that the fee is based on a set fraction of the amount of recovery.

-If you are injured in an accident, your first priority should be your health.
-Seek medical attention immediately, and give your doctors an accurate history of your accident.
+If you are injured in an accident, your priority should be your health.
+Seek medical attention immediately and give your doctors an accurate history of your accident.
 Keep detailed records – including photographs and a journal, as well as notes about anything else you think may be of help, or related, to your case.
 It is vitally important that you seek legal counsel as soon as possible, once you have tended to your own personal health.

 Insurance company representatives and / or investigators work for the insurance company, not for you.
 It is vitally important that you have an attorney at your side who has your back, to make sure that there is an investigation of the facts, rather than leaving this work up to biased insurance company employees.

-Generally speaking, we are able to get our clients’ speeding tickets resolved so it does not negatively impact their drivers’ licenses.
+We are able to get our clients’ speeding tickets resolved so it does not negatively impact their drivers’ licenses.
 The costs involved depend upon the individual’s circumstances and where the speeding ticket was obtained.

 The state of Missouri has the option of a “no fault” divorce, meaning you don’t necessarily have to be able to prove something like adultery occurred to obtain a dissolution of marriage.
 Most often, ‘irreconcilable differences’ are the standard grounds for dissolution with your spouse, although other options are available that may fit your situation – we highly recommend that you speak with us before coming to this conclusion.